 - b.
-The beneficiary has documented identified needs in at least ONE or more of the following areas (related to diagnosis): - 1.
-Adaptive skills (communication, problem-solving, or organizational skills); - 2.
-Employment;
+The beneficiary has documented identified needs in at least ONE or more of the following areas (related to diagnosis):

+- 1. Adaptive skills (communication, problem-solving, or organizational skills):

+- 2. Employment;

 - 3. Education;

 - 4. Financial management;

 - 5. Health management;

 - 6. Residence establishment and management;

 - 7. Meal preparation and cleanup (grocery shopping, cooking, using kitchen appliances, properly storing food);

-- 8. Purchase and care for clothes:
+- 8. Purchase and care for clothes;

-- 9. Maintaining personal safety;
+- 9. Safety and emergency maintenance;

 - 10. Self-care management; or

-- 11. Maintenance of Abstinence from substance use, including for those on medication assisted treatment, and maintenance of relapse prevention skills.
+11. Maintenance of Abstinence from substance use, including for those on medication assisted treatment, and maintenance of relapse prevention skills.